DarrenZal/NotionManager/README.md

 2. Use the core classes in your own scripts
 3. Process multiple meetings programmatically

+## 🚀 Future Automation Vision

+### Seamless Notion Integration
+The current workflow requires running local scripts, but this could be transformed into a fully automated, "upload-and-forget" experience:

+**Proposed Workflow:**
+1. **Upload transcript** directly to a Notion page's "Files & media" property
+2. **Notion webhook** automatically detects the file upload
+3. **External automation** (serverless function) triggers and:
+   - Downloads the transcript from Notion
+   - Runs the AI processing and entity linking
+   - Updates the Notion page with structured summary
+   - Adds clickable links to people and projects
+4. **User sees results** automatically appear on the page

+**Benefits:**
+- ✅ **No local script execution** required
+- ✅ **Works from any device** with Notion access
+- ✅ **Real-time processing** triggered by file uploads
+- ✅ **Seamless user experience** within Notion interface
+- ✅ **Scalable architecture** using cloud functions

+**Implementation Options:**
+- **Serverless Functions** (AWS Lambda, Google Cloud Functions)
+- **Webhook Automation** (Zapier, Make.com)
+- **Custom Web Server** (Flask/Django app)

+This would transform the current powerful local toolkit into a production-ready, automated meeting intelligence system.

 ## 🧪 Testing

 ### Test Scripts